Saturday, 5 June 2010

-Soon we approached Chenour, on a rise above a water meadow, an idyllic pastoral scene complete with cows.
+Soon we approached Chenour, which sat on a rise above a water meadow, an idyllic pastoral scene complete with cows.

 The road was little more than a tarred farm track, wending its way through the countryside.
 Presently we arrived a crossroads and took a sharply ascending branch that took us into the village of Aureil.

 It was two and a half hours since we had left Saint-Léonard and, judging by the size of its name on the map, we were confident of getting coffee there, but we were wrong.
 There were no shops at all, although the place looked well-tended.